thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada.md

 {% include images-gallery.html imageCollection="scada-columns-count-1" %}

 - **Minimum layout width**.
 By default, the minimum number of columns is 24.
 You can increase or decrease this number.
 The minimum number of columns is 10.
+We recommend the value of this setting to be equal or more then *columns count* value.

 {% include images-gallery.html imageCollection="scada-minimum-layout-width-1" %}